pr4aveen/tp/docs/DeveloperGuide.md

 #### Behaviour of Find Command

-The filter used by the Find Command will be reset after the `Add` Command is used.
+The filter used on the `displayList` by the Find Command will be reset after the `Add` Command is used.
 It will however persist after using the `Edit` Command and `Delete` Command.

 The list will not be filtered after using the `View` or `Home` Commands.